-At Mosman & Monson Attorneys at Law, we are aware of the severity of a murder charge and the life-altering consequences involved in a murder conviction.
+At Mosman Law Offices, we are aware of the severity of a murder charge and the life-altering consequences involved in a murder conviction.
 We are here to provide you with dedicated legal defense regardless of the circumstances involved.
 We know how much is at stake when you are facing murder charges or are under investigation for murder.
 It is important that you have a lawyer present to protect your rights and best interest when working with law enforcement.
-Mosman & Monson Attorneys at Law is here to help you and represent you in your defense.
+Mosman Law Offices is here to help you and represent you in your defense.

 Idaho defines murder as the unlawful killing of a human being (including, but not limited to, a human embryo or fetus) with malice aforethought.
 (Idaho Code §18-4001).
 There are two categories of murder in Idaho: murder in the first degree and murder in the second degree.

 First Degree Murder: Like most states, Idaho defines first degree murder as an unlawful killing perpetrated by any kid of willful, deliberate and premediated killing.
 Idaho lists a number of other circumstances in which a murder is considered first degree murder, such as:

 a murder perpetrated by poison, lying in wait, or torture.

 any murder of a peace officer, executive officer, officer of the court, fireman, or prosecuting attorney who was acting in the lawful discharge of his official duty

 any murder committed by a person under sentence for murder in the first or second degree

 any murder committed in the perpetration of, or attempt to perpetrate, aggravated battery on a child under 12, arson, rape, robbery, burglary, kidnapping or mayhem, or an act of terrorism